-Thus, a patent is a right granted by law which gives an inventor (of a novel and useful invention) a right to exclude others from making, using, selling, offering for sale or importing the patented invention.
-Examples include machinery, medical devices, computer programs, computer systems and business processes.
+A patent is a right granted by the government which provides the inventor (of a novel and useful invention) the power to exclude others from making, using, selling, offering for sale or importing the patented invention.
+Examples of patentable inventions include machinery, medical devices, computer programs, computer systems and business processes.

 In addition to being necessary for preparing a patentability opinion letter, a search is recommended to prepare the patent application and to draft claims in a way which would give the broadest possible protection to the invention.
 While some may believe a patent can be filed without conducting a professional patent search, at the Intellectual Property Center we highly recommend conducting the patent search.
 While it may be easier to draft the patent without evaluating the prior art, it will not provide the greatest protection for you or your business as you integrate the invention into your business model.